ABI-Software/software-development-guidelines/README.rst

 Continuous integration
 ~~~~~~~~~~~~~~~~~~~~~~

-The first point significantly highlights why unittests and/or integration tests should be provided with the project.
+The first point significantly highlights why unit tests and/or integration tests should be provided with the project.
 This is the very first line of defense against bad code from being accidentally added to the project itself.
 While local testing may show that all is well, with an extensive test suite with a sufficiently large test matrix, issues specific to other platforms which may not have been consistently tested locally on the developer's machine will appear as a build failure on the CI platform.
-Naturally if notifications are set up, the developer responsible for the changeset will be emailed about this failure that they will then need to correct (or verify that it may be a false alarm, because of how these failures can be intermittent due to issues such as DNS).
+Naturally, if notifications are set up, the developer responsible for the changeset will be emailed about this failure that they will then need to correct (or verify that it may be a false alarm, because of how these failures can be intermittent due to issues such as DNS).

-Given that most software projects at the ABI are of the free or open source nature, there are many free-to-use services readily available to achieve CI, without having to deploy specific infrastructure such as Buildbot or Jenkins.
+Given that most software projects at the ABI are of the free or open source nature, there are many free-to-use services readily available to achieve CI (e.g. `Travis CI <https://travis-ci.org/>`__, `AppVeyor <https://www.appveyor.com/>`__), without having to deploy specific infrastructure such as `Buildbot <https://buildbot.net/>`__ or `Jenkins <https://jenkins.io/>`__.
 While certain projects at the ABI do make use of that, the maintenance cost of these CI services may be substantial at times.
 Communicate with the project lead for details if a new sub-project is to be set up under that project umbrella.